lucieBBR/ComoComo_MVP/README.md

 - You need to create an account on [Spoonacular API page] (<https://spoonacular.com/food-api/console#Dashboard>).

-- In your profile on Spoonacular page you will find your API key with which you can make a limited number of requests (150 points per day).
+- In your profile on Spoonacular page you will find your API key which you can use to make a limited number of daily requests (150 points per day).

-- Copy you API key and paste it as a value of the API_KEY variable in the App.js file (line 14); You will be using the API to get the recipes based on the ingredients passed in the form, and get get more information about selected recipe.
+- Copy your API key and paste it to the .env file in your client instead of "YOUR_PASSWORD"; You will be using the API to get the recipes based on the ingredients passed in the form, and get get more information about selected recipes.

 - See API routes design for Como Como app here: (<https://docs.google.com/document/d/1G6hC1gqfZJneQHDp_2504lU6ZBQmRVHWgkgRhHyvrLw/edit?usp=sharing>)